TumiLabsJN/rumiaifinal/documentation_migration/FutureDevelopments/ChildDocs/MLAnalysisGenerationCHILD.md

 **Note**: Cross-window features are only present in **video-level RF**, not window-level RF or K-Means outputs, because they require multiple windows to compute deltas and consistency metrics.

-**Reference**:
+**Reference (S7B2 Fix)**:
-- FeatureTransformationCHILD.md Section 6.5 (lines 221-250) for complete computation logic
+- MLPlanningv2.md Section 3.3.1 (lines 1531-1579) for xwin feature creation logic
-- FeatureTransformationCHILD.md lines 612-619 for feature list definition
+- config/bucket_definitions.py lines 185-195 for bucket-specific xwin feature counts
-- FeatureTransformationCHILD.md lines 740-744 for output schema details
+- Stage 4 no longer creates xwin features (S7B2 migration to Stage 3)

 ---